Skip to main content

 How St Louis University Compares

-St Louis University directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 75/100 is 1 points above the Education category average.
-The organization holds 31.5 months of operating reserves, indicating strong financial stability.
+St Louis University earns a NonprofitTruth efficiency grade of B (68/100).
+That is 4 points above the Education category average.
+Compensation for current officers and key employees represents 0.46% of total revenue.
+The organization holds 31.5 months of operating reserves, indicating strong financial cushion.

 Financials